louthy/language-ext/README.md

 ```
 Those patterns should be very familiar to anyone who's ventured into the functional world.
 For those that haven't, the `(x,xs)` convention might seem odd.  `x` is the item at the head of the list - `list.First()` in LINQ world.  `xs`, i.e. 'many X-es' is the tail of the list - `list.Skip(1)` in LINQ.
 This recursive pattern of working on the head of the list until the list runs out is pretty much how loops are done in the funcitonal world.

 Be wary of recursive processing however.
 C# will happily blow up the stack after a few thousand iterations.
-If you put a bit of thought into it, you'll realise this recursive processes all tends to follow a very similar pattern.
+If you put a bit of thought into it, you'll realise this recursive processes all tend to follow a very similar pattern.
 Functional programming doesn't really _do_ design patterns, but if anything is a design pattern it's the use of `fold`.

-The two recurisve examples above for calculating the sum and product of a sequence of numbers can be written:
+The two recursive examples above for calculating the sum and product of a sequence of numbers can be written:

 ```C#
     // Sum